Undergraduate international applicants

 International students on F-1 visas studying in the United States may not take any more than 25% of their total semester course load in any online, distance or hybrid class.
 For example, if an F-1 student is enrolled in 12 hours, no more than three hours may be taken in an online, distance or hybrid course.

-International students may apply and receive admission to pre-pharmacy and pre-medicine programs, but are currently not eligible for the subsequent graduate programs at Virginia Commonwealth University (i.e., Pharm.D. and M.D.).
+International students may apply and receive admission to pre-pharmacy and pre-medicine programs.
+International students are now eligible for the subsequent graduate programs at Virginia Commonwealth University (i.e., Pharm.D. and M.D.).

-International students, however, may apply for nonprofessional, graduate research-based programs in the health sciences.
+International students may also apply for nonprofessional, graduate research-based programs in the health sciences.

 Graduate admission is not guaranteed with undergraduate admission and requires a separate graduate application upon completion of all relevant requirements.